-The Sprott brand is recognized internationally for expertise in resource investing, particularly in the precious metals and real assets area.
+The Sprott brand is recognized internationally for its expertise in resource investing, particularly in precious metals and energy transition materials.
 The importance of this brand recognition resides primarily in the role it plays in attracting new investors and employees to the Corporation.
-Protection of this brand by delivering investment performance and industry-leading thought leadership is important to the continued success of the Corporation's business.
+Protection of this brand by delivering investment performance and industry-leading thought and leadership is important to the continued success of the Corporation's business.